floschliep/LaunchAtLogin-Swift/README.md

 try helper.setEnabled(enabled)
 ```

 Note that enabling/disabling the login item can fail.
-If so, the above methods will throw an `NSErrror` object. <br /><br />
+If so, the above methods will throw an `NSError` object. <br /><br />
 13. Make sure the main app and helper app use the same code signing certificate

 ## Contribution